beyondessential/tupaia/README.md

 ### Dependencies

-We use yarn workspaces to manage our packages, which allows us to run `yarn` once at the project root, and it will install dependencies everywhere.
+We use [Yarn Workspaces](https://yarnpkg.com/features/workspaces) to manage our packages, which allows us to run `yarn` once at the project root, and it will install dependencies everywhere.

 ## CI/CD